rkrysinski/bitbucket-deploy/README.md

 		],
 		...

+	**NOTE**: When no branch-dir mapping defined, the script will create a directory with the same name as branch e.g. when committing something to branch '*demo*' and no mapping defined in "branch_to_dir", the script will deploy changes to  */<www_root>/demo* directory on server.

 * You can configure the script to download only some part of repository to server.
 It can be useful in cases where you have project with the following layout:

 		.